meganz/mpenc_doc/source/topics.rst

 We achieve authenticity and confidentiality of message content, by using modern standard cryptographic primitives with ephemeral session keys.
-The security of these keys, and the authenticity of session membership and boundary ordering (freshness), are achieved through a group key agreement and authentication protocol.
-At present we use our own protocol, but this could be replaced.
+The security of these keys, and the authenticity of session membership and boundary ordering (freshness), are achieved via an authenticated group key agreement protocol.
+We do *not* use timestamps.

 The authenticity of message ordering is achieved through the authenticity of message content, together with some rules that enforce logical consistency.